 Let’s revisit a basic legal issue – how contracts are formed.
 It’s not as formal as most people think.
 As a notable Internet advertising contract case shows, you can even make or modify a contract with a few words transmitted by instant message.

 Hundreds of years ago, contracts were formed when two people met and agreed on a deal.
 A “contract” was the manifestation of their verbal agreement, not any words or writing.
-As explained in a recent book, Parchment Paper Pixels: Law and the Technologies of Communication, by Loyola Law School professor Peter Tiersma, things changed as parchment, writing, and eventually typewritten documents came into use.
+As explained in a recent book, Parchment Paper Pixels: Law and the Technologies of Communication, by former Loyola Law School professor Peter Tiersma, things changed as parchment, writing, and eventually typewritten documents came into use.
 The Anglo-American legal world came to think of a “contract” as a written document, signed by the parties.
 Indeed, we often say, “You need to get it in writing.”

 A signed formal document, however, isn’t essential for a legally effective contract.
 Only certain kinds of contracts (ones for sales of real estate, loan guarantees, and sales of goods worth more than $500, for example) need to be in writing.
 Other contracts can be formed orally or through a course of dealing or exchange of forms.